Entiz-Stdio/Whatsap-Spam/README.txt

+i was able to do this because of Scrapgist ( https://github.com/scrapgists )

 Only for Newbies cause I am a Newbie : )
 Hello, I have been on to this for about 3 days to just make the copied code working.
 Here are some Instructions to make your process easier.